 Instead of just having a normal gingerbread house ornament on your Christmas tree, this year why not try giving it a doggy twist?

 This is a cute way to get creative with a normal Christmas decoration and spice it up so you can make it dog-related.
-This typical crochet gingerbread houses is now, instead, a gingerbread dog house with little bones sewn on to the front.
+This typical crochet gingerbread house is now, instead, a gingerbread dog house with little bones sewn on to the front.

 While this decoration may require some extra time if you’re not familiar with crocheting, it’s definitely something fun you can do during your Christmas time off.

 7. Clear Ornament With Doggy Decorations